apache/nuttx/configs/olimex-lpc1766stk/README.txt

     Ethernet data link layer.
 The Ethernet driver is disabled; SLIP IP packets are exchanged on UART1; UART0 is still the serial console.

+    1. Configure and build the slip-httpd configuration.
+    2. Connect to a Linux box (assuming /dev/ttyS0)
+    3. Reset on the target side / attach SLIP on the Linux side:

+       $ slattach -p slip -s 57600 /dev/ttyS0 &

+       This should create an interface with a name like sl0.
+Add -d to get debug output.
+In the naming, slN, the N corresponds to the tty device number as in /dev/ttySN.

+    4. After turning over the line to the SLIP driver, you must configure the network interface.
+Again, you do this using the standard ifconfig and route commands.
+Assume that we have connected to a host PC with address 192.168.0.101 from your target with address 10.0.0.2.
+On the Linux PC you would execute the following as root:

+       $ ifconfig sl0 192.168.0.101 pointopoint 10.0.0.2 up -OR?-
+       $ ifconfig sl0 10.0.0.2 pointopoint 192.168.0.101 up
+       $ route add 10.0.0.2 dev sl0

+       Assuming the SLIP is attached to device sl0.

+    [ NOTE: As of this writing, I actually have not yet successfully         ] [ configured SLIP on Linux.
+The above are really just my working notes. ] [ I suspect that I may have the IP address backward for one thing.       ]

   thttpd:
     This builds the THTTPD web server example using the THTTPD and the examples/thttpd application.